Engagement: citizen-science

 MetaFraming: A Methodology for Democratizing Heritage Interpretation through Wiki Surveys

-A participatory methodology to democratize heritage study through AI-assisted wiki surveys, a technology from the computational social sciences that allows the survey itself to evolve as people interact with it.
+A participatory methodology for heritage study using AI-assisted wiki surveys, a technology from the computational social sciences that allows the survey itself to evolve as people interact with it.
 I developed MetaFraming using three distinct GPT-3.5 pipelines: one generates hundreds of 'seed' propositions from background research (controlled for tone and topic), another interprets user-submitted comments by providing contextual history of their interactions, and a third automatically codes comments for sentiment and topics to speed qualitative analysis and aid abuse detection.
 The methodology was developed through a case study on Le Corbusier's Unité d'habitation and published as a conference paper.
 Read the full paper here.

 Are Surveys Necessary?
 Designing Virtual Environments for Participatory Research

 A prototype Virtual Environment (VE) designed as an immersive online 'guest book' where hundreds of users could asynchronously decorate a shared virtual space and leave messages for one another.
 I developed this VE for a workshop on the intangible cultural heritage of Córdoba's communal patios, introducing key design strategies for asynchronous interaction ('claims' and 'traces') and a novel workflow using Large Language Models (LLMs) to automate qualitative coding and moderation of text contributions.
-Published as a book chapter in the 2025 Bloomsbury Academic volume, Clever Design in Critical Times: Conceptualizing the Callidocene, arguing that interactive VEs can serve as powerful tools for participatory research, moving beyond the limitations of traditional surveys in the Digital Humanities.
+Published as a book chapter in the 2025 Bloomsbury Academic volume, Clever Design in Critical Times: Conceptualizing the Callidocene, arguing that interactive VEs can serve as effective tools for participatory research beyond traditional surveys in the Digital Humanities.
 The book is available from Bloomsbury Academic.

 Córdoba Court

-Córdoba Court is an innovative social game I designed and developed to foster community building.
-Modeled after the communal patios of Córdoba, Spain, the game invites players to cultivate a shared virtual environment, expressing their individuality by designing personalized totems from millions of possible combinations.
-The project serves as a social experiment in digital placemaking and community greening practices.
+Córdoba Court is a social game I designed and developed as the third iteration of the People's Tree series, modeled after the communal patios of Córdoba, Spain.
+Players cultivate a shared virtual environment by designing personalized totems from a combinatorial system of parts.
+The project was released simultaneously through the Haunted PS1 community and as part of the DARIAH Udigish Working Group's survey on Córdoba's communal patios, serving as a social experiment in shared digital space and community greening.
 A report is also available, which analyzes player content and observed behaviors.

-The Peoples Tree 2
+The People's Tree 2

-The second iteration of the People's Tree project, an experimental game exploring community building in networked spaces.
-I created this application to allow participants to design ornaments and leave messages on a communal tree, offering a unique blend of interaction and shared digital space.
-The project served as a valuable opportunity to develop new technology, establish policy frameworks for user-generated content, and conduct comprehensive analytics on player behavior.
+The second iteration of the People's Tree project, an experimental game where participants design ornaments and leave messages on a communal tree in a shared digital space.
+For this iteration, I rebuilt the underlying technology, expanded content moderation policies, and added more detailed analytics on player behavior.

 Where's Home?

-An experimental prototype that successfully translated the unshaded, minimalist aesthetic of Rococo into a more complex, architecturally descriptive style.
-The concept was a sequel to the People's Tree project set in an abstracted Union Station, Chicago.
-For the prototype, I developed a custom Rhinoceros plugin to optimize and export modular architectural elements, and created a system to randomly place around 100 unique characters and their luggage throughout the scene.
-While the core technical art was a success, the project was paused to allow for more design iteration on its complex dialogue system.
+An experimental game prototype conceived as the next evolution of the People's Tree series.
+Where previous iterations had players designing ornaments for a shared space, this version reimagined the format around NPCs: players meet characters throughout an abstracted version of Union Station in Chicago, ask them questions, and contribute answers that populate other players' encounters—so the station gradually fills with player-authored characters to discover.
+The game translated the unshaded, minimalist aesthetic of Rococo into a more detailed architectural style.
+For the prototype, I developed a custom Rhinoceros plugin to export modular architectural elements, and a separate system to place around 100 unique characters throughout the scene.
+The project was shelved to allow for more design iteration on its dialogue system.

-The Peoples Tree
+The People's Tree

 The People's Tree was the first in a series of experimental games I created to explore community building in networked spaces.
 In this project, players design ornaments and leave messages on a shared tree.
 It was my first opportunity to build the underlying technology, develop content policies, and run analytics for a live, public-facing application.
 A key finding from this and subsequent projects was an unexpectedly high player return rate of 15-30%, suggesting that players felt a personal stake in the collectively-designed artifact and returned to observe its evolution.